 - Wattay International Airport in Vientiane.
 Check location here

 - Luang Prabang International Airport in Luang Prabang.
 Check location here

 - Lao-Thai Friendship Bridge I connecting Vientiane and Nong Khai (Thailand).
 Check location here

-Laos government will soon extend the list of e-Visa accepting port to at least 2 more international airports (in Luang Prabang and Pakse), and 3 more international border checkpoints including Lao-Thai Friendship Bridge 2 in Savannakhet connecting Mukdahan in Thailand, Lao-Thai Friendship Bridge 4 in Huayxay connecting Chiang Khong in Thailand, and Boten International Border connecting Mohan in China
+Laos government will soon extend the list of e-Visa accepting port to at least 1 more international airports in Pakse, and 3 more international border checkpoints including Lao-Thai Friendship Bridge 2 in Savannakhet connecting Mukdahan in Thailand, Lao-Thai Friendship Bridge 4 in Huayxay connecting Chiang Khong in Thailand, and Boten International Border connecting Mohan in China

 In the near future, all the international airports or border checkpoints will accept the e-Visa applicants.

 Frequently Asked Questions for Laos e-Visa

 1. How do I get my eVisa Approval Letter?